quete12/Ecovolution/README.md

 # Ecovolution
-A realistic simulation of an environment - An evolving ecosystem = ecovolution
+A semi realistic simulation of an environment - An evolving ecosystem = ecovolution